-Become perfect as God is perfect
+God says that we must become perfect as God is perfect

-Become perfect as God is perfect
+God says that we must become perfect as God is perfect

 Even it appears impossible we still can be perfect because of the grace of God.
 People think that nobody can become perfect.
 But, it is God who makes his people perfect.
 God can and he will do it.